History of the NFL in Los Angeles: Rams move to Anaheim

 By 1979 the Rams were a successful franchise, and made it to their first Super Bowl that year.
 However, they had long been dissatisfied with the Los Angeles Memorial Coliseum.
 For most of the Rams' tenure there, it was the largest stadium in the NFL, with over 90,000 seats.
 However, even in the Rams' best years, the cavernous venue sold out very infrequently, causing blackouts of Rams games on local TV.
-Additionally, it was located in South Central Los Angeles, which was perceived as being one of the city's more dangerous neighborhoods; it had begun going to seed from the 1960s onward.
+Additionally, it was located in South Central Los Angeles, which was perceived as being one of the city's more dangerous neighborhoods, a sentiment that had begun in the 1960s and had since grown.
 The Coliseum also lacked adequate nearby parking.
 At various times they shared the stadium with both the USC Trojans and UCLA Bruins football teams.
 Ownership (Carroll Rosenbloom, followed by his widow Georgia Frontiere) was unable to persuade the city to build a new stadium in Los Angeles, so they decided to move out of the Coliseum to Anaheim (28 miles southeast of downtown L.A.) in Orange County, which was then experiencing an enormous boom in population and construction.

 Beginning in 1980, the Rams played in Anaheim Stadium, which already had a football press box built into the upper deck when it opened in 1966.
 Further renovations included enclosing the facility by extending the stadium's three decks (the stadium, built mostly with baseball in mind, had previously been open to the outside), and building luxury suites in the mezzanine "club" level.